-On June 1, 2007, Attorney General Rob McKenna hosted more than 100 statewide experts for at a Vulnerable Adults Summit.
+On June 1, 2007, the Attorney General's Office hosted more than 100 statewide experts for at a Vulnerable Adults Summit.
 The summit focused on the abuse, neglect and financial exploitation of the vulnerable adult community.

 The summit consisted of a series of breakout sessions with participants forming workgroups to identify and implement solutions, such as methods to improve cross-community coordination and potential legislation.